clivetong/Talks/VirtualThreads/README.md

 ### What's the talk about?

-Virtual threads (aka green threads), the attempts at implementing them in the two big managed platforms, and how they make your programs look.
+Virtual threads (aka green threads, fibers (though Windows has [a fiber which is different](https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-convertthreadtofiber)), spaghetti stacks), the attempts at implementing them in the two big managed platforms, and how they change the look of your programs.

 ---